Percy Perry Stadium: Teams

-Percy Perry Stadium is home to the Pacific Coast Soccer League's Khalsa Sporting Club, the Coquitlam Cheetahs track and field club, and previously served as the home of the CMFSC Xtreme, Whitecaps FC Reserves and the defunct Tri-City Bulldogs of the Canadian Junior Football League.
+Percy Perry Stadium is home to the League1 BC's Coquitlam Metro-Ford Evolution FC, the Pacific Coast Soccer League's Khalsa Sporting Club, the Coquitlam Cheetahs track and field club, and previously served as the home of the CMFSC Xtreme, Whitecaps FC Reserves and the defunct Tri-City Bulldogs of the Canadian Junior Football League.

 Events

 In addition to the B.C.
 Summer Games, the facility also hosted the 1993 Canadian Track and Field Championships.

 The BC Highland Games are held on the last Saturday of every June at the stadium.
-Since 2013, Western Canada's largest Functional Fitness Competition, The CanWest Games, have been held every July.

-As a warmup to the 2007 FIFA U-20 World Cup, a friendly match between Scotland and Canada had been scheduled for Swangard Stadium in neighbouring Burnaby on March 23rd.
+As a warmup to the 2007 FIFA U-20 World Cup, a friendly match between Scotland and Canada had been scheduled for Swangard Stadium in neighbouring Burnaby on March 23.
 Weeks of heavy rain had turned the natural turf at Swangard into muck, and at the last moment the game was shifted to Percy Perry Stadium and its new FieldTurf surface.
 This was the stadium's second-ever international match (the other was a U-23 match in 1996).
 In spite of poor weather and just a day's notice of the venue change, a sellout crowd of 4,265 watched Canada upset Scotland 3-1.